Posts

 Image

-Hosted in: Nice, France Won by: France – Coeur by Zoe Clauzure UK entry: Back to Life by Stand Uniqu3 This is the fourth and final part of the “French monopoly” saga: With the return of Germany, this is the first, and so far only, time in the contest’s history that all members of the “Big Five” – the biggest financial contributors to the EBU – competed together.
+Hosted in: Nice, France Won by: France – Coeur by Zoe Clauzure UK entry: Back to Life by Stand Uniqu3 This is the fourth part of the “French monopoly” saga: With the return of Germany, this is the first, and so far only, time in the contest’s history that all members of the “Big Five” – the biggest financial contributors to the EBU – competed together.
 This is surprising given that they had regular appearances in the adult contest, receiving a bye to the grand final every year.
 Speaking of one of the members of the big five, after a successful plot revenge in 2022 , The contest returned to France for the second time in three years, this time in a city with a very nice name - Nice.
 Organizers responsible for selecting the French entry on home soil this year have decided to slow things down.
 Slightly.
 VEEEEEEEERY slightly.
-Their representative, Zoe Clauzure, who had started her career by singing covers of popular songs on YouTube, sang “Coeur”, an emotionally resonant tune wi...
+Their representative, Zoe Clauzure, who had started her career by singing covers of popular songs on YouTube, sang “Coeur”, an emotionally resonant tune with an anti...